 “We have our own family business, McLain, Hill Rugg & Associates, Inc., founded by my grandpa,” he said.
 “My uncle and cousin took it over.
 I’m trying to get some real-world experience and see what the next step is for me.”

-After Kenyon graduated with an associate degree in electrical and mechanical technology from the Community College of the Air Force in 2018, he enrolled at Bowling Green.
+After Kenyon graduated with an associate degree in electrical and mechanical technology in 2018, he enrolled at Bowling Green.